Home

 conducting, he plays classical and jazz piano, tuba, and trombone, and he

 composes and arranges music.
-He is also adjunct faculty at Western Nevada College.
+He was also an adjunct faculty at Western Nevada College.

 |